owen6314/asset-allocation/data/readme.md

 # Data
-Scripts to get data using Yahoo!
-Finance Python API.
+All works related to data (getting, cleaning, processing...).